Haimie Abdullah Nyaring

-Muhammad Haimie bin Abdullah Nyaring (born 31 May 1998), formerly known as Haimie Anak Nyaring, is a Bruneian professional footballer of Iban descent who plays as a goalkeeper for DPMM FC and the Brunei national team.
+Muhammad Haimie bin Abdullah Nyaring (born 31 May 1998), formerly known as Haimie Anak Nyaring, is a Bruneian professional footballer who plays as a goalkeeper for DPMM FC and the Brunei national team.

 Club career

+Early career

 Haimie was initially a defender in his youth years, even managing to represent Brunei in an under-15 tournament held in Malaysia in June 2013 while playing in that position.
 He converted into a goalkeeper by the time he was brought in by Panchor Murai FC debuting in the Brunei Premier League in 2015.
 The following season, Haimie was placed by NFABD to play for Tabuan U21, the league team of the national under-21 side in the Super League.
 He was largely an understudy to Ishyra Asmin Jabidi in his time there.

 Haimie returned to Panchor Murai FC in the first half of 2017, unfortunately his side finished last in the Premier League with only five points from a possible 24.
 His performances for the national under-23s instigated a move to Indera SC for the second half of the 2017 Super League season, and found regular playing time there.
 At the end of the season, he became the league's Best Player by helping Indera to third place, despite only at the club halfway through.

+First DPMM stint

 In February 2018, Haimie joined Brunei's professional side DPMM FC after impressing new head coach Renê Weber at a pre-season trial.
 He made his league debut against Home United on 7 April in a 4–2 win, unfortunately scoring an own goal in the 75th minute.
 On 3 June, he was sent off for violent conduct on Taku Morinaga in the 74th minute during the 5–0 loss against Albirex Niigata (S).